raphlcx/blog/content/posts/the-api-misnomer.md

 Now, taking a couple of steps back and looking at this in hindsight, did it really have to be this way?

-## Pain points of asynchronous loading
+## Solution #2: Progressively enhanced HTML

 One of the reasons why front-end intensive development gained momentum is the absence of a convenient method to manage asynchronous content loading within standard browser tooling and platforms.
 By embracing front-end intensive development, the process of dispatching network requests, handling responses, and executing partial page updates can be orchestrated and executed with a good level of abstraction and modularity.

 But what if there was a solution that could do all that without the complexities of a modern front-end development?

-That is where libraries such as htmx comes in.
-It is a JavaScript library built on the following principles:
+This is where libraries such as `htmx` come into play.

+`htmx` is a JavaScript library that enhances existing HTML's capabilities.
+It's built on the following principles:

 - It lets any element and event fire off network requests.
 - It supports HTTP methods beyond just GET and POST.
 - And it allows any element to get updated with new content.

-With tools like htmx, the back end can now offer its API as a hypermedia API instead of a JSON API.
+With tools like `htmx`, the back end can now offer its API as a hypermedia API instead of a JSON API.

 Remember, an API is just a way to get data, no matter what format it is in.
 If using hypermedia could make front-end development easier, maybe we don't have to stick to returning data as JSON.